 If a defendant is not willing to pay appropriate compensation in a pretrial settlement, your case should go to trial.
 Therefore, your attorney needs to have a solid track record of courtroom success.
 The absence of an experienced trial lawyer would be a serious hindrance to a successful outcome.
 Therefore, when seeking for a law firm to represent you in a personal injury action, a firm with experienced trial lawyers should be a top priority.

 What is your fee for taking my case?

 Personal injury firms almost always work on a contingency basis, which means they do not get paid unless they win or settle the case.
 Only after settlement or verdict will the lawyer will be paid a percentage of the recovery.
 That is usually one-third in personal injury cases, but a sliding scale is employed in New York medical malpractice actions.
 There are costs and expenditures associated with litigation, which may be passed on to the client.
 Different firms have different policies with regard to those costs and expenditures, and you should ask what those policies are.

 How long will a resolution take?

-No lawyer will be able to give you a definite time-frame because court cases are unpredictable.
+No lawyer will be able to give you a definite time frame because court cases are unpredictable.
 An experienced lawyer who is familiar with your type of case will know enough to give you a general time frame.
 Track the answers of each attorney you interview during the consultation process.
-Those who have similar experience will most likely have similar answers.
+Those who have similar experiences will most likely have similar answers.